nestdotland/roadmap/README.md

 # Nest Specs

-**NOTE**: This spec is in no way official and doesn't guarantee the presence or development of any mentioned features.
+**NOTE**: This spec is in no way official (but kinda is now?) and doesn't guarantee the presence or development of any mentioned features.
 This should be seen as a list of features I (@maximousblk) personally would like in Nest.
 I have not included many things here because either I don't know enough about them or I forgot.

 ## Website